Contract Management Tip #4: Run a Contract Portfolio Review

 One of the primary benefits of any concrete review process is that it creates a predetermined time during which a company will actively examine its operations, or in this case its contracts, to assess what, if anything, needs to be addressed or rectified.
 This proactive and ongoing method of contract management is bound to promote efficiency within the company, which inevitably benefits the bottom line.

-Ultimately, engaging in periodic reviews of the company's contract portfolio, or even a cursory analysis is a fairly minor activity that has some major benefits.
+Ultimately, engaging in periodic reviews of the company's contract portfolio (especially using contract management software), or even a cursory analysis is a fairly minor activity that has some major benefits.

 The Buyer's Guide to Contract Management Software